Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 In the absence of an arbitration agreement, third parties cannot be forced to participate to arbitration proceedings.
 Article 1243 NCCP provides that arbitral decisions may not be invoked against third parties.

-No provisions under the Luxembourg law on arbitration prevent, in theory, an interested third party to make an application to join arbitral proceedings.
+No provisions under the Luxembourg law on arbitration prevent, in theory, an interested third party from making an application to join arbitral proceedings.

 Several decisions of the Luxembourg courts have confirmed that the arbitration clause may be enforceable against a third party in the event of the assignment of a contract.

-The 2014 rules of the Arbitration Centre do not include provisions dealing with the intervention or joinder of third parties to the arbitration proceedings.
+The 2020 rules of the Arbitration Centre now include a provision dealing with the intervention and joinder of third parties to the arbitration proceedings (see Article 6).

 To do so, an arbitral tribunal will, after a careful assessment of the requested measure, order the appointment of an expert, impose measures to secure evidence, impose a prohibition to dispose of certain goods, etc.

-The 2014 rules of the Arbitration Centre do not provide for emergency arbitrator provisions.
+The 2020 rules of the Arbitration Centre now provide for emergency arbitrator provisions (see Article 20 and Appendix III).

-Depending of the type of orders requested, the judge sitting in the summary proceedings will take into account the status of the arbitral proceedings and the level of urgency of the requested measures.
-In the context of a référé-provision, it has been ruled that the constitution of the arbitral tribunal prevents the intervention of the courts (Court of Appeal, 25 June 1991, No 13074).
+Depending on the type of orders requested, the judge sitting in the summary proceedings will take into account the status of the arbitral proceedings and the level of urgency of the requested measures.
+In the context of a référé-provision, it has been ruled that in the event an arbitral tribunal would already be constituted, the request for interim measures would be inadmissible (Court of Appeal, 25 June 1991, No 13074).

 Contrary to the arbitral tribunal which cannot issue interim measures against third parties, the judge sitting in summary proceedings can authorise an attachment or a garnishment.